Living in Calgary vs. Edmonton: How to Choose the Best Alberta City For You

 Best Suburbs in Each City for Short Downtown Commutes

 If want to live outside of the city centre, you'll be pleased to know many Calgary suburbs offer short downtown commutes.
-Neighbourhoods like Ravenswood in Airdrie and Boulder Creek Estates in the city of Langdon are close to local highways that lead right to downtown.
-Airdrie has an express transit system that takes you directly to Calgary, while Langdon is only a half-hour drive along Highway 1.
-Other communities like the city of Chestermere and the town of Okotoks are within a half-hour radius of Calgary.
+Neighbourhoods like Ravenswood in Airdrie and Boulder Creek Estates in Langdon are close to local highways that lead right to downtown.
+Airdrie has an express transit system that takes you directly to Calgary, while Langdon is approximately 35 km from downtown.

 Getting around a new city can be challenging, particularly if you are driving on unfamiliar roads or relying on a mode of public transit that you haven't used before.
 Thankfully, both Edmonton and Calgary are commuter-friendly and designed to help reduce traffic times and get you to where you need to go quickly.